 Photography plays a vital role in telling the story of Iowa’s wild places and the work Iowa Natural Heritage Foundation does.
 INHF appreciates the special partnership between our organization and passionate Iowa photographers for their help in promoting INHF’s mission in such a dynamic way.

-INHF is a statewide, member-supported nonprofit organization that protects Iowa’s land, water and wildlife.
+INHF is a statewide, donor-supported nonprofit organization that protects Iowa’s land, water and wildlife.
 Therefore, we require that photographers submit photos taken in Iowa that depict the beauty and diversity of Iowa's wild places.

 - We have general and specific photo needs at all times of the year.
 View our current photo needs.

 - Photos of INHF project sites are given special consideration.
 Find INHF projects.